lightstreams-network/docs/content/getting-started/file-sharing/_index.md

 ### Reading the private file

-Now you can tell your friend running different Leth node to download your private file!
-If you would like to test it yourself, setup another Leth node on the same machine in another terminal, Leth node 2 and create also another account!
+Now you can tell your friend who is running a different Lightstreams node to download your private file!
+If you would like to test it yourself, setup another Lightstreams node on the same machine in another terminal, Lightstreams node 2 and create also another account!

 ```bash
 leth init --nodeid=2 --network=sirius